animatlabs/animatlabs.github.io/_drafts/2026-10-19-iasyncenumerable-patterns.md

 ---
 title: "Stop Loading Everything Into Memory: IAsyncEnumerable Patterns"
 excerpt: >-
-  "Your API loads 100k rows into a List, serializes them, and wonders why it OOMs.
+  Your API loads 100k rows into a List, serializes them, and wonders why it OOMs.
 IAsyncEnumerable fixes this.
-The patterns that work."
+The patterns that work.
 categories:
   - Technical
   - .NET